 Fi=uBmEi (10)

-where Fi are the mechanical energy flux (i=mt, mr or m) or total energy flux (i=ht, hr or h) for tidal component, river component or river-tide combination, which are calculated by using the relevant velocity (ut, ur or ut+ur) for u, and the relevant mechanical energy per unit width (i=mt, mr or m) or total energy per unit width (i=ht, hr or h) for Ei, respectively.
-For estuaries with large intertidal this would tend to overestimate the cross-sectional values because the same energy density is being applied across the entire width, while in reality additional dissipation is likely to occur over the shallows of the intertidal.
+where Fi is the mechanical energy flux (i=mt, mr or m) or total energy flux (i=ht, hr or h) for the tidal component, river component or river-tide combination, which are calculated by using the relevant velocity (ut, ur or ut+ur) for u, and the relevant mechanical energy per unit width (i=mt, mr or m) or total energy per unit width (i=ht, hr or h) for Ei, respectively.
+For estuaries with large intertidal area this would tend to overestimate the cross-sectional values because the same energy density is being applied across the entire width, while in reality additional dissipation is likely to occur over the shallows of the intertidal.
 However, in some cases, such as the Yangtze, this simplification is reasonable as the intertidal area is minimal.

-The energy flux is a vector and it is time dependent, but the integral over the tidal cycle should give the relatively invariable value from cycle to cycle when the modeling is performed with a fixed seaward boundary condition.
-In this study we integrate the energy flux, equation (10), with respect to time over a complete tidal cycle to give the net (FiN, Ws or J) or total (FiT, Ws or J) energy passing through a section by taking the modulus (Ensign et al., 2013; Townend and Dun, 2000), where FiN represents the difference of energy flux between flood process and ebb process, and FiT represents the sum of energy flux for both flood process and ebb process, i=mt, mr or m is for mechanical energy flux over a tidal cycle, and i= ht, hr or h is for total energy flux over a tidal cycle.
-They can be further separated into components from tide, river and river-tide combination.
-The time interval can also be subdivided, for example, to consider the energy flux over the flood period (Fif, Ws or J) or ebb period (Fie, Ws or J) by integrating during flood process (LWS to HWS) or ebb process (HWS to LWS).
-In summary we make use of the following integral parameters
+The energy flux is a vector and is time dependent, but the integral over a tidal cycle should be constant from cycle to cycle, when the modelling is performed with a fixed seaward boundary condition.
+In this study we integrate the energy flux, equation (10), with respect to time over a complete tidal cycle to give the net (FiN, Ws or J) or total (FiT, Ws or J) energy passing through a section by taking the modulus (Townend and Dun, 2000; Ensign et al., 2013), where FiN represents the difference of energy flux between flood and ebb tide, and FiT represents the sum of energy flux for both the flood and ebb fide, i=mt, mr or m for mechanical energy flux over a tidal cycle, and i= ht, hr or h for total energy flux over a tidal cycle.
+Estimates can be further separated into components from tide, river and river-tide combination.
+The time interval can also be subdivided, for example, to consider the energy flux over the flood period (Fif, Ws or J) or ebb period (Fie, Ws or J) by integrating over a flood tide (LWS to HWS) or ebb tide (HWS to LWS).
+In summary, we make use of the following integral parameters

 FiN=0TFidt; FiT=0TFidt;Fif=LWSHWSFidt and Fie=HWSLWSFidt (11)